drushti-surkar/hashgait-demo/README.md

 - [ ] Code documentation and TypeScript improvements
 - [ ] Security audit and penetration testing

-## 🎯 Hackathon Success Criteria

-✅ **Complete System** - Full-stack application with frontend + dual backends ✅ **Advanced Technology** - Behavioral biometrics, blockchain integration, real-time sensors
-✅ **Professional UI** - Polished mobile interface with smooth UX ✅ **Live Demo Ready** - Works reliably for live demonstration ✅ **Technical Depth** - Complex algorithms, multiple technology integrations ✅ **Practical Application** - Solves real authentication security problems

----

-**Built for Hackathon Excellence** 🏆

-*HashGait represents the perfect balance of technical innovation, practical application, and demo-ready polish for hackathon success.*
+*HashGait represents the perfect balance of technical innovation, practical application, and demo-ready polish.